 Top U.S. GSP beneficiary countries include India, Brazil, Thailand, Indonesia, Turkey, Philippines, South Africa, Argentina, and Russia.
 Approximately 1,400 tariff lines have been exclusively dedicated to the least developed (LDBDCs) and African Growth and Opportunity Act (AGOA) countries.
 In 2008, GSP eligible beneficiary countries shipped goods worth more than $31 billion to the United States duty free under this program.

-MAS analysts review product petitions each year during the U.S. GSP Annual Review, in which interested parties can petition the U.S. Government to modify the list of products eligible to receive duty free GSP treatment.
+I&A analysts review product petitions each year during the U.S. GSP Annual Review, in which interested parties can petition the U.S. Government to modify the list of products eligible to receive duty free GSP treatment.
 This annual review allows for the public to submit comments in writing, as well as to appear in person to testify about possible effects GSP petitions could have on U.S. industry, if they were granted.
-MAS’s Office of Trade Policy Analysis leads this review with analytical input from MAS industry offices.
+I&A’s Office of Trade Negotiations and Analysis leads this review with analytical input from I&A industry offices.